crossbario/autobahn-python/examples/twisted/wamp/basic/README.md

 ## Running the Demos

-All demos below use the same two example application containers:
+All demos use the same two example application routers to host the application components for a demo:

  * [A WAMP/WebSocket server container](server.py)
  * [A WAMP/WebSocket client container](client.py)

-The application code (the demos) is separate from above.

-This allows to run all demos in different deployment configuration, as illustrated above.
+The application components of the demos are separate from the example application routres, and each application component demonstrates a different RPC or PubSub feature.

 ### Router with embedded application backend component

-Run the WAMP router/dealer on a WebSocket transport server, and start the embedded application backend:
+Run the example application router on a WebSocket transport server and start a demo "backend" application component inside the router:

 	python server.py --component "rpc.timeservice.TimeServiceBackend"

-Run the WAMP application frontend over a WebSocket transport client:
+Run the demo "frontend" application component over a WebSocket transport client:

 	python client.py --component "rpc.timeservice.TimeServiceFrontend"

 ### Application backend component in client

-Run the WAMP router/dealer on a WebSocket transport server:
+Run the example application router on a WebSocket transport server:

 	python server.py

-Run the WAMP application backend over a WebSocket transport client:
+Run the demo "backend" application component over a WebSocket transport client:

 	python client.py --component "rpc.timeservice.TimeServiceBackend"

-Run the WAMP application frontend over a WebSocket transport client:
+Run the demo "frontend" application component over a WebSocket transport client:

 	python client.py --component "rpc.timeservice.TimeServiceFrontend"